Ethorbit/steamcmd-server-docker/README.md

 This is the Steam game's appid that you want srcds to install.
 (See https://developer.valvesoftware.com/wiki/Steam_Application_IDs)

-**This can only be used on the first launch**, but if you mount the container, you can modify the generated install.sh script.
+This can only be used on the first launch, but if you mount the container, you can modify the generated install.sh script.

 * `SRCDS_RUN_ARGS`

 These are the command line options (launch options and server commands) to run the server with, which contain: map, tick rate, rcon password, etc. (See https://developer.valvesoftware.com/wiki/Command_Line_Options)

-This **WILL NOT** work if mounting a volume that already has a start.sh file inside, edit that instead if it exists.
+This will not work if mounting a volume that already has a start.sh file inside, edit that instead if it exists.

 * `USER_ID` `GROUP_ID`